catherinestirk97/natours-website/README.md

 - Pseudoselectors
 - Responsive design
 - Popups
-- Design ideas like videos for backgrounds and clip=path
+- Design ideas like videos for backgrounds and clip-path

 The live link for this project can be found here: https://catherinestirk97.github.io/natours-website/